Evelyn Knight

-Evelyn Dawn Knight (born 5 November 1942) is an English woman known for her involvement in the Abscam sting operation of the 1970s, with her ex-husband Mel Weinberg.
+Evelyn Dawn Knight (born 5 November 1942) is an English woman known for her involvement in the Abscam sting operation of the 1970s, with her then-husband Mel Weinberg.
 A character inspired by her was portrayed on film by Amy Adams in American Hustle (2013) for which Adams was nominated for the Academy Award for Best Actress.
 The story of Abscam was depicted as well in the 1981 book The Sting Man by Robert Greene.

 Personal life

 Knight was born in Watford, England, the daughter of Peggy (née Wilson) and Bob Knight.
 Her father was a postman.

 Knight emigrated to the United States in 1967, when she was in her late twenties.
 At a party on Long Island sponsored by the British government, she met Mel Weinberg, a Jewish businessman 17 years her senior, and the two began a long love affair.
 Weinberg was married to his second wife, Marie, at the time.
 Marie died by suicide in 1982 at age 58.
 She had confronted Knight about the affair after she learned that Knight was living nearby in a house being paid for by Weinberg.
 Soon after Marie's death, Knight and Weinberg married.